 An impressive fact regarding these results is further that we approximately spent 5-10 minutes engineering the used prompt presented in Textbox 1.
 In fact, the prompt represents a first trial prompt.
 Unless we were extremely lucky to hit the right prompt in the first trial, this might indicate that in some applications the GPT API models are not as prompt-sensitive as would be theoretically expected.
 Yet, we only presume this to be the case in very specific circumstances as is the case here where the screening involves a standardized intervention with a specific name.

 Concretely, we have aimed to accommodate requirement (a) by building our framework and codes so that they can be remodeled to work with other API models than OpenAI’s.
 This means that our setup aims to be agnostic to the given provider of the given LLM and will be viable as long as reviewers have public access to LLM models.
 We aimed to support Campbell’s requirement (b) by developing the new benchmark scheme and by showing that GPT API screening is appropriate in high-quality reviews, whereas the development of the AIscreenR package and the quality tests hereof were meant to accommodate Campbell’s requirement (c).
-Moreover, to fulfill requirement (f), we built the AIscreenR package as open-source software so that others in the review community (e.g., the Evidence Synthesis Hackathon, Campbell Collaboration, or the EPPI-Reviewer team) can contribute to the development and ongoing support of the software.
-Finally, we also developed our suggested workflow and guidelines to underpin requirements (d) and (e).
+Moreover, to fulfill requirement (f), we built the AIscreenR package as open-source software, allowing others (e.g., the Evidence Synthesis Hackathon, Campbell Collaboration, or the EPPI-Reviewer team) to contribute to the development and ongoing support of the software.
+Finally, we developed our workflow and guidelines to underpin requirements (d) and (e).
 Requirement (e) is as such not necessary in our case since we are working we pre-trained models.
 Instead, the performance of the prompt(s) used for screening needs to be tested and compared against human performance measures before credible TAB screening can be initiated.

 Among other things, this allows reviewers to draw on features such as function calling (i.e., making prompts without the need to explicitly specify how the model shall respond to the screening request) as well as multi-core processing, something that speeds up the screening significantly.
 After having used the AIscreenR software to conduct our classifier experiments, we feel confident to conclude that the software works as expected.
 Hence, we believe that reviewers can confidently use this software in their high-quality systematic reviews as well.